Lethbridge Research and Development Centre

 Search Research projects from the Lethbridge Research and Development Centre to learn more about what we do.

-The Lethbridge RDC supports innovative research, development, technology and knowledge transfer activities related to the following AAFC Science Sector Strategies:
+The Lethbridge RDC carries out innovative research, development, technology and knowledge transfer activities in support of the AAFC's Strategic Plan for Science, which includes:

 Meet our Scientists